 Yes!
 Join the Class of 2025 Facebook group to connect with future classmates as well as current students and staff.

-We have great virtual-visit options, as well as a 360-degree virtual tour and lots of videos and photo galleries so you can explore Dickinson anytime, from anywhere.
+Check your Application Portal for all the on-campus and virtual-visit options!
+We have great virtual-visit page, including a 360-degree virtual tour and lots of videos and photo galleries so you can explore Dickinson anytime, from anywhere.
 If you wish to talk with someone else or see other things, just let your regional counselor know!

 How do I check the status of my application?